 Students get job interview advice from global finance giant KPMG

-Around 200 students joined in a series of employability workshops with the global at the College of Haringey, Enfield and North East London (CONEL).
+Around 200 students joined in a series of employability workshops with the global company at the College of Haringey, Enfield and North East London (CONEL).

 This included an introduction to networking, pitching yourself in a job interview, a Q&A with new recruits to the company, the recruitment process and personal presentation skills.